 Even though I try my best to always have homemade ginger garlic paste available, there are times I run out, and I have to use the ginger and garlic instead.
 In which case, this is how I substitute –

-1 tbsp of ginger garlic paste = 1 inch thick ginger + 2 cloves of garlic
+1 tablespoon of ginger garlic paste = 1 inch thick ginger + 2 cloves of garlic

 - Wash ginger and garlic pieces and dry them well.

 - Cut off the tips of the garlic cloves and cut ginger into about garlic clove sized cubes.
-Measure out 2 cups each of garlic cloves and ginger cubes.
+Measure out equal quantity of garlic cloves and ginger cubes.

-- Lightly heat and then cool 1/2 cup cooking oil.
+- Lightly heat and then cool the cooking oil, till it is warm.

-- Once the oil is back to room temperature, in a mixer – blend the ginger & garlic with 1/2 cup oil and 2 tsp salt, till it forms into a smooth paste.
+- Once the oil is warm - in a mixer - blend the ginger & garlic chunks together with the oil and salt, till it forms into a smooth paste.

 - Store the ginger garlic paste in the fridge in an airtight glass container.